Fill the inputs and click "Calculate" to see results.

 For a 23-year-old male:

-Using the formula, the estimated body fat percentage = 15.7%.
-This falls into the Fitness category.
+Estimated body fat percentage = 15.7% → falls under the Fitness category.

 Category | Male (%) | Female (%) |